Confluence Security Overview and Advisories

 Other topics that you may be looking for:

-- For information about user management, groups and permissions, please refer to the internal security overview.
+- For information about user management, groups, and permissions, see the internal security overview.

 - For guidelines on configuring the security of your Confluence site, see the administrator's guide to configuring Confluence security.